 To arrive at your taxable income, you’ll first need to calculate your adjusted gross income, or AGI.
 Your AGI is basically all your taxable earned income less any income adjustments you’re eligible to take before you get into itemizing deductions.

-On Form 1040, you report your total income in the section marked “Income,” including things like W-2 income, taxable interest and ordinary dividends.
+You report your total income on Form 1040, including things like W-2 income, taxable interest and ordinary dividends.
 Schedule 1 allows you to report other types of income, such as alimony you received, unemployment income or business income.
 Schedule 1 also lists adjustments to income such as contributions to health savings accounts, contributions to a traditional IRA, interest paid on student loans, alimony you paid and more.
 For more information on how to calculate adjusted gross income, visit the IRS website for Form 1040.

 What types of income must you pay taxes on?